Cruise embarkation day – top tips for a smooth sail-away

 By the time you get to the port, you should have checked in online for your cruise.

-Since the pandemic, embarkation procedures have changed.
-It varies significantly from cruise line to cruise line, just as in the port.
+Embarkation procedures vary significantly from cruise line to cruise line, just as in the port.
 But generally, you will first enter the check-in area before boarding your cruise ship.

 Here you approach a cruise staff member at a check-in desk and present your passports and cruise tickets.
 If you have not already registered a credit card on your online cruise account, do this at check-in.